Spencer Street Power Station

 Spencer Street Power Station was a Victorian era coal and (later) oil-fired power station which operated on Spencer Street in central Melbourne, Victoria, Australia.
-The station was opened in 1894, and supplied power to the city's residents, as well as being a wholesale supplier to other municipal distributors.
+The station was opened in 1894 in order to power electric street lights, then supplied power to the city's residents, as well as being a wholesale supplier to other municipal distributors.
 It came under the management of the State Electricity Commission of Victoria in 1941.
 By the 1960s the capacity of the station reached 109 MW, but was used only for peak load.
 The station was closed in 1982 after becoming redundant.
-Eventually deemed an eyesore, demolition commenced in 2006 and was completed in 2008.
+Eventually deemed an eyesore, demolition commenced in 2006 and was completed in 2008, and a large residential and retail development called Upper West Wide was completed on the site by 2016.

 History

 Spencer Street Power Station was built by the City of Melbourne to supply electricity to the city, initially to provide street lighting, opening in 1894.
 Arthur James Arnot designed and managed Spencer Street power station from 1894 to 1901 for the Melbourne City council.